adtork/Jeremy-Azure-lab/asa-vpn-to-azurevpngw-ikev2-bgp/readme.md

 **Before deploying ASA in the next step, you may have to accept license agreement unless you have used it before.
 You can accomplish this through deploying a ASA in the portal or Powershell commands**
 <pre lang="...">
-Sample Powershell for CSR:
+Sample Powershell for ASA:
-Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-csr-1000v" -Name "16_10-byol" Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-csr-1000v" -Name "16_10-byol" | Set-AzureRmMarketplaceTerms -Accept
+Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-asav" -Name "asav-azure-byol" Get-AzureRmMarketplaceTerms -Publisher "Cisco" -Product "cisco-asav" -Name "asav-azure-byol" | Set-AzureRmMarketplaceTerms -Accept
 </pre>